 The Wiltshire Historic Churches Trust supports churches in Wiltshire through grants to enable essential repairs and community enhancements

-The Trust made grants to 34 churches in 2015, 30 churches in 2016 and 37 churches in 2017 .
+The Trust made grants to 43 churches in 2018, 41 churches in 2019 and owing to Coronavirus restrictions a lower number of 19 grants in 2020.
 Awards are listed on separate pages

 Examples of repair and community enhancement projects that have been supported by the Trust are shown below.

 The restoration of the spire and tower of St Bartholomew’s Church in Corsham.
 This requirement for major project was identified in the Quinquennial Inspection report in 2005 and completed in 2012.
 The work included the repointing of the spire and its windows, the restoration of tower parapets and pinacles and the replacement of the bell tower flooring and access.
 Fundraising ran over a six year period and included two grants from the Trust.

 The re-roofing of St Andrew’s Church in Castle Combe was completed in 2016.
 This repair work was the first and critical part of an ongoing large-scale project to restore the church and add new community facilities for the comfort of the congregation and visitors.
 The Trust contributed a £2,500 grant and Trustees recommended a NCT Partnership Grant of a further £2,500.
 The Knight’s Chapel, with the tomb of the Norman crusader, Sir Walter de Dunstanville, will also be conserved within this complex project which started in 2017.
 The Trust has granted £2,500 towards the restoration of the medieveal screen in the Knight’s Chapel.

 Repairs to the spire of St Andrew’s Church in Newton Toney were completed in 2017.